JoseRoca/WinFBX/docs/DateTime/CPowerTime Class.md

 # <a name="WeekNumber"></a>WeekNumber

 Returns the week number for a given date.
 The year must be a 4 digit year.
-If a parameter is omited, the value stored in this **CPowerTime** object is assumed.
+If a parameter is omitted, the value stored in this **CPowerTime** object is assumed.

 ```
 FUNCTION WeekNumber (BYVAL nYear AS LONG = 0, BYVAL nMonth AS LONG = 0, BYVAL nDay AS LONG = 0) AS LONG